rrainn/js-object-utilities/README.md

 This function checks to see if an object is circular.
 If a search key is passed in it will only return `true` if the object is circular and the search key is the key that caused the circularity.

+This function will also check all nested objects for circularity.

 ```js
 const objectutils = require("js-object-utilities");